wesmail/hydra2-fwdet/eventdisplay/README.txt

 //                   creates HADES including detectors,
 //                   parameter and data sources.
 Setup and
 //                   taskslists can be changed here.
 //                   Basically a DST macro.
+Put
+//                   HEDTransform::setIsNewRich(kTRUE); in the top
+//                   of the macro, if you want to run new Rich.
+//                   HEDTranform functions , HED objects
+//                   nextEvent.C and loadHadesGeom.C will use the
+//                   flag to perform the proper action
 // createHadesReal.C: USER ACTION required here. same as
 //                    above, but for real data reading from hld file
 //